10 Best Banks in North Carolina

 Checking Accounts

 Chase’s most popular account is the Chase Total Checking account, which provides free credit reports, online bill payments, mobile check deposits, Zelle transfers, and account alerts.
 Alerts can inform you of a low balance, unusual account activity, and large transactions via email or text.
-Furthermore, when opening an account, Chase typically offers a sign-on bonus.
+Chase often offers sign-up bonuses, making opening an account even more enticing.

 Most Chase accounts come with overdraft protection, where you won’t be charged an overdraft fee if your account is overdrawn by $50 or less at the end of the business day.